OpenDDS/OpenDDS/docs/devguide/xtypes.rst

   * Shared member IDs match when required, like when they are final or are being used as keys

 If the type objects are compatible then the match goes ahead.
-If one or both type objects are not available, then OpenDDS falls back to checking if the topic type names match.
+If one or both type objects are not available, then OpenDDS falls back to checking the names each entity's ``TypeSupport`` was given.
 This is the name passed to the ``register_type`` method of a ``TypeSupport`` object or if that string is empty then the name of the topic type in IDL.

 An interesting side effect of these rules is when type objects are always available, then the topic type names passed to ``register_type`` are only used within that process.